 We understand that you need your air conditioning unit running to regulate the temperatures in your home.
 However, you need to check your heating unit first to avoid causing any further damage, which could increase the cost of repair.
 Since your insurance company will be handling the repair costs or some percentage of it, you need to avoid adding further problems that could increase the repair time of your air conditioning unit.

-Before you restart your central AC unit, you need to check the following things:
+Before you restart your central AC unit after a hurricane, you need to check the following things:

 Is there any signs of damage from wind-blown objects or falling trees?